abigailwilson/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 7: January 8, 2018

+**Today's Progress**: Got the Wikipedia API working, woooo!

+**Thoughts:** The problem was silly me, trying to follow the documentation that warned a special header needed to be included in all API requests.
+Once I removed that, the request started returning data.
+Further formatting and tweaking is required!

+**Link to work:** <a href ="https://codepen.io/abbywilson/pen/rpYrQO?editors=1010">Wikipedia Viewer</a>

 ### Day 6: January 7, 2018

 **Today's Progress**: Continued working on the Wikipedia viewer and solved another 6kyu CW Kata.